summonlabs/.github/profile/execution-governance.md

 ## AGIOS

-AGIOS extends that foundation into broader runtime governance for general intelligence and institutional deployment.
+AGIOS extends that foundation into broader runtime execution governance for general intelligence and institutional deployment.